 Use RGB graphics for Web or digital media projects, and CMYK graphics for traditional print projects.
-If a CMYK graphic is used in a digital or RGB platform, UND's green will appear lime green instead of kelly green.
+If a CMYK graphic is used in a digital or RGB platform, UND's green will appear lime green instead of the proper UND green.

 PNG files allow transparency so a white background is not present when layered on top of another item.
 Whenever possible, do not use JPGs for logos because they are not transparent and create a white background on the file.

 Photography is a powerful way to tell the UND story.
 Images should represent our determined culture and commitment to making a tangible impact.
 UND offers photos to use and tips on taking images.